Daniel-Mietchen/ideas/submissions/FSCI-call-2023.md

 # Application form

-A copy of the application form is [here](https://github.com/Daniel-Mietchen/ideas/issues/1740#issuecomment-1404378112), and I will draft the non-trivial or non-personal bits below.
+A copy of the application form is [here](https://github.com/Daniel-Mietchen/ideas/issues/1740#issuecomment-1404378112), and I have drafted the non-trivial or non-personal bits below.
+The form was [submitted](https://github.com/Daniel-Mietchen/ideas/issues/1740#issuecomment-1406260604) on January 27, 2023.

 ## Course title